 Please treat Indigenous women like your sisters

-Opening Ceremonies at the National Inquiry for MMIWG in Richmond.
+Bags for tears at the National Inquiry for MMIWG in Richmond.
 Photo by Dylan S. Waisman

 “When we look at Missing and Murdered Indigenous Women and Girls, nobody needs to really do a lot of intensive research to find out what are the root causes of that kind of victimization and vulnerability because we know,” McCallum told National Observer.

 The MMIWG interim report acknowledges that “no understanding of violence against Indigenous women and girls, including LGBTQ2S people can be understood without grounding it firmly within Canadian colonialism.”